A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Involutions in algebraic K -theory

 \end{proof}

-\begin{proof}[Proof of Theorem \ref{absolutepropTWWvsTepsilon}] We may assume without loss of generality that $\dim M\geq 5$, for if not replace it by $M\times I^{2k}$ for $k\geq 3$.
-The effect this has on both sides in the equivalence of the statement is rather mild: as there is a homotopy $C_2$-equivariant equivalence $S^2\approx S^{2\sigma}$, it follows by Lemma \ref{MIKlem} and Proposition \ref{hC2construction} that there are equivalences of spectra
+\begin{proof}[Proof of Theorem \ref{absolutepropTWWvsTepsilon}] We may assume without loss of generality that $\dim M\geq 5$, for if not replace it by $M\times J^{2k}$ for $k\geq 3$.
+The effect this has on both sides of the equivalence in the statement is rather mild: as there is a homotopy $C_2$-equivariant equivalence $S^2\approx S^{2\sigma}$, it follows by Lemma \ref{MIKlem} and Corollary \ref{corinvolutionsuptohomotopy}(i) that there are equivalences of spectra

 In the second equivalence we also use that $\Whsp(-)$ and $\tau_\epsilon$ are homotopy invariants of $(-)$.